Apply

 • Example of the verified translation sticker that the representative office should stamp your documents with can be found here

 • In case the representative office cannot perform the verification of the translation, you will not translate the documents abroad because such translation would not be valid for official purposes in the Czech Republic.
-Instead check the possibility of the court translation at the Czech Republic with your AAU Power of attorney representative.

 4. Submitting the application to the deciding authority (relevant Department of Education)